 After arriving at the Poblado metro station, exit the station to the left.
 And there is usually a line of taxis.
 Plus it’s about a minimum fare taxi (5,500 pesos) ride from the station to Parque Cristo Rey where Iglesia de Cristo Rey is located.

-An alternate way to get to the church is via a taxi or Uber from your location.
-Most taxi and Uber drivers know Parque Cristo Rey in Guayabal is located.
+An alternate way to get to the church is via a taxi from your location.
+Most taxi drivers know where Parque Cristo Rey in Guayabal is located.
 If not, give the driver the address of the church below.

 And it is relatively easy to catch a taxi at Parque Cristo Rey to return.